tofuse/devart-template/project_posts/2014-03-15-3D-MRNA- Printing.md

 a piece of size 3x3m

-!["presentation of 3d model cut through" ](../images/sketch2_3D.png "presentation of 3d model") cut through, "pars pro toto"
+!["presentation of 3d model cut through" ](../images/sketch2_3D.png "presentation of 3d model") cut through, show a part only, instead of the whole.

 !["presentation of 3d model"](../images/sketch3_3D.png "presentation of 3d model")
+;)